-DEPARTMENT OF MATHEMATICS THE OHIO STATE UNIVERSITY 231 WEST EIGHTEENTH AVENUE COLUMBUS, OHIO 43210-1174 a la Lancia de la re-
+DEPARTMENT OF MATHEMATICS THE OHIO STATE UNIVERSITY 231 WEST EIGHTEENTH AVENUE COLUMBUS, OHIO 43210-1174

 Course Coordinator: Archie Addison

 Mathematics 501S W -- Saturdays General Mathematics Review for Students of Actuarial Science

 The specific topics chosen for this course are those covered on the general mathematics examination (the first examination) of the Society of Actuaries.
 The course will refine skills already acquired in mathematics courses covering the topics listed.